-Because of limited University-controlled resources, Penn Dental Medicine must consider each student’s entire financial situation.
+Only four year DMD students, who are U.S. citizens or permanent residents, are eligible to receive need-based aid.
+Because of limited University-controlled resources, Penn Dental Medicine must consider each DMD student’s entire financial situation.
 Therefore, parental financial data must be submitted for consideration for Penn Dental Medicine financial assistance, even though graduate and professional students are technically ‘independent’ under federal guidelines.
 However, a student may borrow the calculated parental contribution from other funding sources.

-A student must be a U.S. citizen or permanent resident to receive need-based aid.
-Applicants and their families who wish to be considered for need-based support at Penn Dental Medicine are required to complete the student and parent sections of the PENN Financial Aid Applications and the Free Application for Federal Student Aid as well as submit parental and student taxes.
+DMD applicants and their families who wish to be considered for need-based support at Penn Dental Medicine are required to complete the student and parent sections of the PENN Financial Aid Applications and the Free Application for Federal Student Aid as well as submit parental and student taxes.

 International, advanced standing (PASS), and Graduate Dental Education (GDE) students will only be considered for non-University-based funding (Federal loan, if applicable, and alternative loans).